surya4/surya4.github.io/README.md

-## Neighbourhood App of Udacity Front-End Web Developer Nanodegree
+# Neighbourhood App of Udacity Front-End Web Developer Nanodegree

-# How to Run
+## How to Run
 ```html
 Open the project from : surya4/giyhub.io
 ```

-# In the map, I have included :
+## In the map, I have included :
 1. Local shop to but daily requirements
 2. Places to eat and drink
 3. ATM to withdraw money

 From app we can find the type the places we need for daily use.

-The other API I have used in FourSquare.
+App is responsive and the other API I have used in FourSquare.